SBA Default Blog

 Here are some links to various SBA articles by some well known financial companies like value penguin, lendio or nerdwallet.
 Feel free to compare notes on the basics.
 For the record, it drives me nuts that Google search results favor all these site over mine for the two most searched for phrases.
 SBA loan default and SBA default.
 Anyone searching these phrases would clearly benefit more from my website.

 Questions To Ask A Potential Debt Settlement Advisor

-- Have you ever settled the type of SBA loan I have?
+Have you ever settled the type of SBA business loan I have?

-(Note: there are a number of SBA loan types (504, 7a, and Express are the most common), and they are all settled in different departments, and therefore settlement offers are viewed differently in different SBA departments.
-Not understanding the difference between all the loan types could mean your consultant is “winging it”).
+There are a number of SBA business loan types (504, 7a, and Express are the most common).
+They are all settled in different departments.
+Therefore, settlement offers are viewed differently in different SBA departments.
+Not understanding the difference between all the business loan types could mean your consultant is “winging it”.

-- Will I be working with the business owner who is featured on your website?
+Will I work with the business owner featured on your website?

-Or will I be assigned to someone else?
-(Self promoting note: I personally handle all my client’s files).
-If so, what specific SBA settlement and loan forgiveness experience does the person handling my file have?
+Self promoting note: I personally handle all my client’s files.
+What specific SBA settlement and SBA loan forgiveness experience does the SBA attorney handling my file have?

-- Can you provide a list of SBA loan settlements you’ve obtained for clients?
+Can you provide a list like this of SBA loan settlements you’ve obtained for clients?

 - Is SBA settlements all you do, or do you focus on a number of areas?
 (Note: 99% of my business is SBA settlements.
 I live it and breath it all day, every day.
 That’s what makes me an expert).

 Distressed Loan Advisors (http://www.JasonTees.com) offers expert advice about dealing with SBA Loan Default and SBA Loan Forgiveness, and can be reached at 1-877-436-4533 or email@example.com.